 Site Plan Control Approval, under the delegated authority of the Director of Planning and Development Services is only circulated to Town and County staff and technical agencies for comments.

-Planning and Development Services staff works with the applicant, Council, community organizations and the general public to resolve issues and problems identified with the application.
+Planning and Development Services staff work with the applicant, Council, community organizations, and the general public to resolve issues and problems identified with the application.
 It is important to point out, however, that not all concerns may be resolved during this stage, and, in some cases, the differences between the proponent and the public may be too great to resolve.

 Official Plan and Zoning By-law Amendments, Plans of Condominium, Plans of Subdivision, and Consents are subject to statutory public meetings as required by the Planning Act.
-Such meetings will be held at Committee meetings.
+Such meetings will be held at Committee of the Whole meetings.
 For minor applications, meetings and decisions are delegated to the Committee of Adjustment.

 For Town-wide or area-wide amendments (either Official Plan Amendments or Zoning By-law Amendments) advertising will be undertaken in local newspapers and on the Town’s website.

-Members of the public can attend the Committee meeting or send a written submission.
+Members of the public can attend the Committee of the Whole meeting or send a written submission.
 At the Committee meeting, representatives of community organizations and the general public can address the Committee to outline their concerns or support for the application.

-Once the Committee has made a decision on a development application that requires Town Council approval, their recommendations are forwarded to Council for a final decision.
+Once the Committee of the Whole has made a decision on a development application that requires Town Council approval, their recommendations are forwarded to Council for a final decision.

-Grey County is the approval authority for the Town wide Official Plan and Secondary Plans, Official Plan Amendments, Plans of Condominium and Plans of Subdivision within the Town of The Blue Mountains.
+Grey County is the approval authority for the Town-wide Official Plan and Secondary Plans, Official Plan Amendments, Plans of Condominium and Plans of Subdivision within the Town.
 The Town Clerk will advise the applicant and Grey County of Council's recommendations respecting these types of approvals.
 These approvals also often include Draft Plan Approval and conditions that need to be satisfied prior to final plan registration.